 9❤ Professionalism goes a long way.
 When you demonstrate high familiarity with a blogger’s content, this leads to long-term rapport and therefore more opps.
 Agency personnel transitions need to be managed better.
 It’s not exactly fair for a blogger to have to rebuild rapport with new personnel when a simple digital file folder would eliminate that sloppiness.

 It was awesome speaking candidly with Melany Berger, Maria-Isabel Gridley and Kim Weling via a Google Hangout On Air.
 Each of their blogs has a different focus and likewise their good advice for the PR world is diverse as well.
 There’s a ton of simple modifications PR can make as far as blogger outreach and influencer campaigns.
 But why is it so hard for PR professionals to take action on simple things?!?
 It’s kinda maddening.
 Good PR nowadays involves good ole fashioned research, savvy social listening (preferably with the use of web apps like TweetDeck, adequate knowledge of social media culture such as Twitter chats, etc) and correct data interpretation.
 The latter can be downright frightening for PR, though it needn’t be.
-Research and listening are strongly related and both take time to master, and both have become one of the top challenges the PR world faces.
+Research and listening are strongly related and both take time to master, and both have become challenges in the PR world.
 At the same time, these skills are part of why brands are willing to pay agency retainers.
 It’s all so screwed up.
 At this stage, the PR world has a long long way to go because they haven’t made the strides they could’ve capitalized on (in the last few years).
 Old-school tactics, outdated outreach, and ineffective “Mickey Mouse” SEO strategies all need to go into the dustbin of history.
 The world is different now.
 Period.
 Thanks again, ladies!